 Inbound marketing can generate a massive amount of new business for your company – but how do you really know if it’s working?
-The pillars of inbound marketing are analytics – the data you examine to see how well you’re performing.
+The pillar of inbound marketing is analytics.
 This informs all your inbound efforts and how you tweak your content and strategy to reach more people.

 However with the wealth of information at your fingertips it’s easy to fall into data overload.
 If you’re trying to track your inbound marketing efforts, below are the top Key Performance Indicators (KPIs) to watch.

 Form fills are one of the biggest KPIs for nearly every business online.
 Whether it’s a form for a download, contact us form or request an estimate, forms are a direct way for users to get in touch with your business.
 It’s important to track how many form fills you are getting across the board to track your total online leads.